jhm-ciberman/kaori-bear-factory/README.md

 ## Play

-Download the game for free from: ciberman.itch.io/kaori-bear-factory
+Download the game for free from Itch.io: http://ciberman.itch.io/kaori-bear-factory

 ## Screenshots